It’s our belief that travel is as much about learning and enriching experiences as taking a break.

 Join our twice-daily safaris to find out why our Founder Jimmy Patel rates Sasan Gir as one of the most underestimated of India’s National Parks.

-The number of Asiatic lions, brought back from the brink of extinction in the 1970’s has climbed to over 670 at the latest count.
+The number of Asiatic lions in Gir National Park, brought back from the brink of extinction in the 1970’s has climbed to over 670 at the latest count.
 Glimpsing these lions in their natural habitat is a moving experience, not to be underestimated.

 Guests are further rewarded with the opportunity to experience 37 species of mammals including striped hyena and leopard, 35 species of reptiles and over 300 species of birds such as the endangered Lesser Florican as well as a host of migratory birds.